It is MCHP’s policy to enforce the Federal rules surrounding SAP as defined by the following rules and procedures.

 Attempted Credit Hours = All completed credit hours listed above, and all credit hours with a non-passing grade (C-, D+, D, D-, F, WF, WP) on a student’s academic record, according to the Registrar.

-GPA – Title IV aid recipients at MCHP must maintain at least a C Grade Point Average (GPA) to remain eligible to receive Federal student aid.
+GPA – Title IV aid recipients at MCHP must maintain at least a 2.0 Cumulative Grade Point Average (GPA) to remain eligible to receive Federal student aid.

 If a student is enrolled at MCHP more than 2 academic years, the student must have a “C” or its equivalent, or have academic standing consistent with the college’s requirements for graduation.
 The Office of the Registrar calculates the student’s grade point average using MCHP’s academic standards.
 Students with insufficient grade point averages are notified of their status by the Financial Aid Office.
 Upon notification of the academic action, the Financial Aid Office will take the appropriate action.